Welcome to our updated guide to British Airways’ plans to refurbish and renew its short and long-haul fleet for 2020.

 BA has, at 31 December 2019, 32 Boeing 747s in service at London Heathrow.

 17 aircraft operate with 86 Club World seats.
-These were all fully refurbished in 2015 and regularly operate on routes such as Boston, Chicago, Lagos, New York JFK, and Philadelphia.
+These were all fully refurbished in 2015 and ordinarily operated on routes such as Boston, Chicago, Lagos, New York JFK, and Philadelphia.

 The remaining 15 747s operate with 52 Club World seats.
-They regularly operate on routes such as Accra, Cape Town, Denver, Las Vegas, Miami, San Diego, and Vancouver.
+They ordinarily operate on routes such as Accra, Cape Town, Denver, Las Vegas, Miami, San Diego, and Vancouver.

 In 2018, BA began refurbishing these aircraft.
 Some have received a substantial refurbishment with new interiors and in-flight entertainment systems.
 Others have received a light interior refresh, whilst retaining their existing in-flight entertainment systems.
 Other aircraft won’t be refurbished due to imminent retirement.